RJWANGbioinfo/APAlyzer-QSr/README.md

 BiocManager::install(packagename)
 ```

-#### Reference file
-All the reference files used for fastq trimming and PAS clean are stored in REF/ folder

 ### Optional Requirements
 Although the PASs indetification and clean are using bam files as input, this toolkit also provide scripts to handel the raw fastq files from Quan-Seq REV.
 The following packages are used for QC, trimming and mapping: